apache/www-site/content/foundation/voting.md

 Note that there is no implicit +1 from the release manager, or from anyone in any ASF vote.
 Only explicit votes are valid.
-The release manager can vote on package releases as well and is encouraged to cast a vote.
+The release manager is encouraged to vote on releases, like any reviewer would do.

 ## Vetoes  {#Veto}